peraltajuan/niflosic/README.md

 # NIFLOSIC: Non-Iterative Fermi–Löwdin Orbital Self-Interaction Correction

 This repository implements the Non-Iterative Fermi–Löwdin Orbital Self-Interaction Correction (NIFLOSIC) method, a computationally efficient alternative to traditional FLOSIC.
-NIFLOSIC eliminates the need for iterative relaxation of Fermi orbital descriptors (FODs), significantly reducing computational cost while maintaining high accuracy.
+NIFLOSIC eliminates the need for iterative relaxation of Fermi orbital descriptors (FODs), significantly reducing computational cost.
+The resulting Fermi-orbital descriptors can be used as starting points for full FLOSIC calculations.

 ## Usage